CDtice/Ventilator-Bluetooth-Control-Interface/README.md

 *** Disclaimer ***

-Current design does not conform with the “Relaxed FDA Emergency Regulations for BiPAP and CPAP Machines.”
+Current design does not comply with the “Relaxed FDA Emergency Regulations for BiPAP and CPAP Machines.”
-Use this concept at your own risk and I further encourage anyone considering using the ideas presented here to first familiar themselves with professional respiratory ventilator, CPAP, BiPAP designs and principles before using.
+Use this concept at your own risk.
+I further encourage anyone considering using the ideas presented here to first familiar themselves with professional respiratory ventilator, CPAP, BiPAP designs and principles before using.